GovReady/continuous-ato-kit/README.md

 First [install Docker](https://docs.docker.com/engine/installation/) on the **Docker Host Machine** (if on a Linux machine, you may want to [grant non-root users access to run Docker containers](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user)).

+#### Create a Virtual Network

+Set up the Docker network so that the **Security and Monitoring Server**, the **Compliance Server**, and the **Target Application Server** can communicate with each other.
+We will use a Docker User Defined Network, which is a private virtual network, to connect the containers.
+Create a network named `continuousato`:

+	docker network create continuousato

 #### Start the Jenkins Build Server

 On the **Docker Host Machine**, start the Jenkins build server: